Goliaten/rebuild-world-scrapper/Social/Human Civilisation.md

 # General Remarks
 - Humanity has spent many years gathering old world relics and reconstructing human civilization[^2]
 - Certain relics are so valuable, that cities can be bought with them[^4]
-- Monsters are not fully
+- Monsters are not fully undestood even by those that specialise in monsters[^6]
 # Far eastern part
 - There are countless [[Corporate Cities]].[^1]
 # Hunters